Freedom Tower (Miami): History

 In 2005, Terra Group father and son Pedro and David Martin, along with 600 Biscayne LLC and its members purchased the Freedom Tower from the Mas Family.
 This purchase eventually led to the Freedom Tower being donated to Miami Dade College, under the leadership of Miami-Dade College President Dr. Eduardo Padron.
 As part of the donation agreement, the College was required to create a Cuban exile experience, and today it is used as a museum, cultural center, and education center.

-The building has a heavy history and is reinventing itself once again as it lends itself to a new purpose.
-The building is gaining a significant amount of local recognition for its major exhibitions and growth as an institution of art, serving the community as a non-profit organization.
-The MDC Museum of Art + Design is on the second floor of the building and offers a wide range of exhibits, which are free and open to the public.
-The Freedom Tower is home to the Cuban American Museum.

 On April 13, 2015, Cuban-American Florida Senator Marco Rubio chose the Freedom Tower as the venue for the announcement of his presidential campaign, citing the significance of the location as a beacon representing freedom for Cuban-Americans.

-On September 17, 2015, His Majesty The King of Spain, Felipe VI, received the Presidential Medal, the highest distinction from Miami Dade College, from its president, Eduardo Padron.
+On September 17, 2015, King of Spain Felipe VI received the Presidential Medal, the highest distinction from Miami Dade College, from its president, Eduardo Padron.

-On May 10, 2022, Gov. Ron DeSantis announced a $25 million investment to preserve, refurbish and enhance the Freedom Tower.
+On May 10, 2022, Governor Ron DeSantis announced a $25 million investment to preserve, refurbish and enhance the Freedom Tower.
 The proposal will be considered during the upcoming legislative session, and will be included in Governor DeSantis’ legislative budget recommendation.

+In July 2023, the Freedom Tower closed for a two year restoration project involving extensive structural and interior repairs alongside a full exterior restoration.

 In 2025, President Donald Trump announced plans for the Donald J. Trump Presidential Library to be built adjacent to the Freedom Tower on land owned by Miami Dade College.
 The Florida executive office gifted the 2.63 acre parcel to the Trump Presidential Library Foundation.
+The Freedom Tower reopened to the public on September 16, 2025, following a $25 million restoration.